A customizable degree.

 - Those who want to academically explore the field of psychology

 - Individuals wishing to gain an academic foundation for graduate study in mental health

 - Working adults who want a flexible path towards degree completion

 Courses & Requirements

 Your course of study will help you earn the credential you need to take the next step in your career.
-Our online B.A. in Psychology requires a total of 84-89 credit hours: 25 hours of core courses, 24 hours in psychology tracks and 35-40 credit hours of foundational studies.
+Our online B.A. in Psychology requires a total of 49 credit hours within the major: 25 hours of core courses and 24 hours in psychology tracks.
+Additionally, all students are required to complete 71 credit hours of foundational studies.